 - Harnessing childlike wonder, curiosity, and beginner’s mind

 - Welcoming creative expression

 - Finding humility and reverence for Nature’s intelligence

 - Accepting and honoring diversity and all that is different from us

 - Surrendering our intellectual knowledge to discover ancient wisdom

 If you are interested in beginning a nature therapy practice you can visit the ANFT guide map to find a certified guide in your area.
 You are welcome to reach out to me as well at email@example.com.

-If you are wanting to start small and explore on your own, begin a daily sit spot practice.
+If you prefer to explore on your own, you can start by adopting a daily sit spot practice.
 Choose a spot in nature that is special and accessible to you.
 Commit to staying for at least 20 minutes at a minimum, disconnected from technology and verbal conversation.
 Visit this spot regularly, as often as possible and do nothing, just be fully present with the land and all that is available to you in this moment.
 When we visit the same spot, we learn that it is never truly the same spot, every time we come back it is slightly different, modified in someway.
 Subtle shapeshifting is inherent to life.
 We have to continuously meet the land with curiosity, an open heart and a desire to know.
 This recognition can be applied to how we approach our peers and our loved ones, that every encounter requests a desire to know and to see with a new set of eyes.